firebolt-db/firebolt-db.github.io/docs/using-the-cli.md

 ### Running queries interactively

 Interactive mode allows you to enter SQL syntax and run a query directly on the command line.
-To start interactive mode, use the `query` command with no options as shown below.
+To start interactive mode, use the `query` command with no options, as shown below.

 ```
 firebolt query
 ```

 If the specified engine is on and ready to run scripts, the message `Connection succeeded` appears.
-The command prompt changes to `firebolt>` as shown below.
+The command prompt changes to `firebolt>`, as shown below.

 ```
 firebolt>